 - Provide clear performance metrics over duration of project or program.
 The table references clear performance metrics, goals and deliverables over the duration of the project.
 Using the detailed Workforce Training metrics earlier in the document, the following will be outcomes that can be measured using data collected by the Florida Board of Governors.
 Industry certifications and industry trainings can be collected from registration and enrollment data.
-The following information measures the key points of the proposal. - \circ Number of freshmen participating in three years -2,700. - Participants engaged in undergraduate research in the key areas of workforce interest -1,175 researchers. - Graduates with degrees awarded in three years 738 bachelors and masters students. - \circ Number of industry certifications awarded in three years -1,175. - Number of industry trainings completed in three years -3,973. - \circ Number of partnership events with K-12, industry and the community 3,000. - Include deliverables-based payment system dependent upon achievement of interim performance metrics.
+The following information measures the key points of the proposal. - 1,440 embedded industry certifications + industry experiences + degrees in cybersecurity/IT, engineering, logistics and logistics/supply chain management. - 3,072 industry certifications in the region/industry. - 2,968 industry trainings in the region/industry. - For a total of 7,480 industry certifications + trainings + degrees. - Include deliverables-based payment system dependent upon achievement of interim performance metrics.
 Payment timelines included in full budget.